-Bohemian, explosively intriguing – Pioneertown is a living reminder of a bygone era in the U.S. state of California.
+Bohemian, explosively intriguing – Pioneertown is a living reminder of a bygone era in California.
 No other places bring back to life the forgotten past as easily and naturally as this small town.
-There is simply no excuses to not visit Pioneertown and learn everything you need to know about its past and present in person.

 Visit Pioneertown: Introduction

 For many people, this Western town is a small movie set located almost on the outskirts of Joshua Tree National Park.
 Others visit Pioneertown to get a taste of life as cowboys even if only for a few minutes.
-The majority of the visitors yet flock to the impeccable town that intrigues with its main street to learn everything about movie industry, in particularly once popular Westerns.
+The majority of the visitors still flock to the impeccable town that intrigues with its main street to learn everything about the movie industry, in particular once popular Westerns.

 Regardless of the motives that drive people to visit Pioneertown, the old movie set introduces its guests to a mysterious world of brave cowboys and not so timid ladies.
 Once in the area, you hardly even remember that Pioneertown is in essence a fake town.
 Created solely as a dream to keep the fading era alive, it still entices thousands of cowboy fans and film productions.